banbox/bandoc/en-US/api/strat.md

 - `Short bool` - Whether to short sell
 - `OrderType int` - Order type
 - `Limit float64` - Entry price for limit order, order will be submitted as limit order when specified
+- `Stop float64` - Stop price, buy orders enter when the price rises to the trigger price (vice versa for sell orders).
 - `CostRate float64` - Opening ratio, default 1x according to configuration, used for calculating LegalCost
 - `LegalCost float64` - Amount in fiat currency, ignores CostRate when specified
 - `Leverage float64` - Leverage ratio